J-Wengler/NLP_Paper/manuscript.md

 In this paper we detail an alternative approach to address this problem using readily available natural language processing tools to identify related datasets from an initial set of related articles.

 The major obstacle to data collection for a researcher is a lack of available tools.
-The aforementioned paper details an approach to help address this issue, but to our knowledge no other approaches exist and no approach is designed for a researcher who has already identified a niche area of research they wish to pursue.
+The aforementioned paper details an approach to help address this issue, but is not capable of using a user-generated query to identify related datasets.
+Another related tool is BioCaddie [@doi:10.1038/ng.3864] which is an ongoing tool to index current datasets to make them easily searchable.
+However the advantage to our approach is that it requires no indexing and can be applied to any text-based data.
 Our methodology utilises two techniques widely used in natural language processing, namely keyword extraction and word vector generation [@url:https://www.aclweb.org/anthology/C16-2015; @doi:10.1038/s41597-019-0055-0].
 Using these two tools, our approach can take several pre-identified datasets and identify other related datasets, no matter how niche the subject area.
 We test a variety of these different techniques to identify those that are most promising for future use.